Creating an XPage for searching

 Other

 controls are available to better format your results.
-The Data Table
+The Data Table, for example,

 gives more control over how you lay out the search results, and is often used instead of a view.